Shinomori Aoshi: Creation and conception

-Nobuhiro Watsuki based Shinomori on Hijikata Toshizō, the Vice-Commander of the Shinsengumi.
+When the author of Rurouni Kenshin Nobuhiro Watsuki first discussed the "Megumi arc" with his editor, the editor replied that "having a swordsman of Kenshin's caliber fighting a group of punk-thugs still coming into their first facial hair mi-i-ight not make for the most epic of manga."
+Watsuki based Shinomori on Hijikata Toshizō, the Vice-Commander of the Shinsengumi.
 There are most certainly versions of Hijikata portrayed in books and fiction; Aoshi grew out of the Hijikata who killed his gentler feelings and buried his human weakness.
 Watsuki describes himself as a fan of the other version of Hijikata.
 Watsuki describes that version of Hijikata, seen in Moeyo Ken (Burn, O Sword), as "a bundle of raw combat-instinct who keeps fighting until the very death."
 Since, according to Watsuki, the addition of the Oniwabanshū occurred during the "last minute," he found difficulty writing with him since he had not resolved a "concrete image" for Aoshi.
 Watsuki says that he used no specific design model for Aoshi.
 As the image of Hijikata grew stronger within Watsuki, the Rurouni Kenshin author added fringes (bangs) to Aoshi's design.
 Watsuki held a chance to change the hairstyle while compiling the edited manga, but chose not to edit the hairstyle, since he did not want readers to believe that "Aoshi was wearing a rug or anything."
+Meanwhile, Shinomori's coat was based on a Western comic Watsuki refused to specify.
+Kanryū wears white since Watsuki felt that "between Kenshin and Aoshi, there was too much black already."
+Watsuki felt that since he emphasized Megumi and the Oniwaban, Kanryū never became the character he intended.